g3n/windows_audio_dlls/README.md

 # Audio libraries for Windows

+# THIS REPOSITORY IS DEPRECATED
+# NOW THE AUDIO LIBRARIES AND DLLs FOR WINDOWS ARE INCORPORATED INTO G3N.

 The G3N engine audio support currently depends on the following external libraries:

 - `OpenAL`        - for spatial audio